Conference of European Constitutional Courts

 The preparatory meeting for the VIIIth Congress was held in İstanbul between 14-17 November 1988.
 The theme of the Congress was determined as “Hierarchy of Constitutional Norms and its Function in the Protection of Fundamental Rights.”
 The Congress was held between 7-10 May 1990 in Ankara with the participation of 102 representatives/delegates from the following countries and institutions:

-Attendants: Federal Germany, Austria, France, Italy, Spain, Switzerland, Portugal, Yugoslavia, Vatican City State.
+Attendants: Federal Germany, Austria, France, Italy, Spain, Switzerland, Portugal, Former Yugoslavia, Vatican City State.

-Observers: Belgium, Guatemala, Hungary, Ireland, Netherlands, Norway, Poland, the Republic of Korea, the European Court of Human Rights, the Court of Justice of the European Union.
+Observers: Belgium, Guatemala, Hungary, Ireland, Netherlands, Norway, Poland, the Republic of Korea, the European Court of Human Rights, the former Court of Justice of the European Communities.

 For more information please visit the website of the CECC.